 I had him drop me off at the Story Road grocery market where I bought a bottle of maple syrup then walked home.
 Everyone was up and stared at me when I walked in.
 Mom demanded to know where I was.
 My weak explanation was.

 “I met Julie, you know Julie.
 She has a new hair style.
 Cut short and bobbed in the back.
 I told her to stop by the house.
 She has a boyfriend!”

 The following week was my school Easter break.
-Each day in the afternoon I walked to the market and from its parking lot took more driving lessons.
+Each day in the afternoon, I walked to the market and leaving its parking lot, took more driving lessons.
 He was a good teacher.
 I was a good student.
 Monday morning after spring break he stood next to the car in the driveway and announced to Mom as we approached.

 "Guess what?
 Elizabeth’s driving today."

 Mom didn't believe him but he had me pull my learner's permit from my purse.
 Behind the wheel, I started the car while he sat next to me with Mom stuck next to the passenger door.
 To her amazement and muttered protests, I adroitly backed out the driveway without stalling.
 Once on the street her amazement grew to the comfort level of my driving.
-As I pulled up to school the girls nearby again stared in amazement as I hopped out and he drove off to take Mom to work.
+As I pulled up to school the girls nearby again stared in amazement.
+I hopped out and he drove off to take Mom to work.

 Mom, however, worried about, "the boy next door", as she called him and started warning more about pregnancy and being boy crazy.
 Dad referred to him as, "white devil", "yáng guǐzi" in Mandarin or as "guǐlǎo", in Cantonese if on a second bottle of plum wine.

 I drove the Bay Shore Freeway, (aka US 101 or "Bloody Bay Shore" without a divider back then), to San Francisco where he had me park at the base of a steep hill.
 I had sweaty palms from driving the freeway and then in the city's confusing streets.
 He didn't let me rest.
 He told me to drive up the hill and stop at the crest.